niygomhonor/API-OF-ORGANISATION/README.md

 ### APPLICATION DESCRIPTION

-This application will allow Users to add different Departments,<br> we found in huge organisation and News in that Organisation
+This application will allow Users to add different Departments,<br> we found in huge organisation and News in that Organisation.

  ### TECHNOLOGIES USED